Lewin’s Change Model Examples PDF: Unfreeze Change Refreeze. The Three Stages of Change Management are Unfreeze, Change & Refreeze.

-According to Lewin’s theory, unfreezing refers to preparation for accepting the new norms of the workplace.
+According to Lewin’s theory, unfreezing refers to preparation for accepting the new workplace norms.
 It is the initial stage to get ready to accept the change.
 The management needs to motivate employees to accept change.

-According to Lewin’s theory, changing refers to accepting the new norms and moving on to change.
-Thus, the employee starts to change and accept the new norms of the working place.
+According to Lewin’s theory, changing refers to accepting new norms and moving on to change.
+Thus, the employee starts to change and accept the new culture of the working place.

-Finally, keeping the glass in a cold place to transform the water into ice again.
-It is the way of freezing the water transform again into a new solid shape.
-It is called the process of refreezing and the final stage of Lewin’s change management model.
+Finally, keep the glass in a cold place to transform the water into ice again.
+It is the way of freezing the water to transform it again into a new solid shape.
+It is called the refreezing process and the final stage of Lewin’s change management model.

 Refreezing refers to adjusting to the new norms of the workplace.
 The employee has already accepted the change, and they adapt to the new environment.